U.S. flag

 Deterrence and Patient Education

-Patients should be extensively educated and counseled with regards to the chronic nature of psoriatic arthritis and the importance of non-pharmacological measures, including exercise, smoking cessation, weight loss, physical therapy, and occupational therapy.
-They should be made aware of the fluctuating nature of this disease, requiring very close monitoring by the multi-disciplinary treatment team.
-The side effects related to immunosuppressive medications require a detailed explanation, and an attempt should be made to educate the patient family as well.
+Patients should be extensively educated and counseled about the chronic nature of psoriatic arthritis and the importance of non-pharmacological measures, including exercise, smoking cessation, weight loss, and physical and occupational therapy.
+Patients should be aware of the fluctuating nature of this disease, which requires very close monitoring by the multidisciplinary treatment team.
+The side effects of immunosuppressive medications require a detailed explanation, and an attempt should also be made to educate the patient’s family.

 Enhancing Healthcare Team Outcomes

-Patients with psoriatic arthritis have a heterogeneous clinical presentation with the involvement of various domains and are best managed with an interprofessional team approach to treating articular disease, skin disease, other manifestations, and medical comorbidities.
-Patient education is vital to ensure that the symptoms are under control.
+Patients with psoriatic arthritis have a heterogeneous clinical presentation involving various domains.
+This condition is managed best by an interprofessional team approach to treating articular disease, skin disease, other manifestations, and medical comorbidities.
+Patient education is vital to ensure symptoms are under control.
 The physical therapist should encourage exercises to restore joint function.
-The pharmacist should educate the patient on different medications, their benefits, and adverse reactions, as well as monitor agent selection, dosing and checking for potential drug-drug interactions.
-Nurses should educate patients on the importance of abstaining from alcohol and discontinuing tobacco, answer questions, and help monitor treatment progress.
+The pharmacist should educate the patient on different medications, their benefits, and adverse reactions, monitor agent selection and dosing, and check for potential drug-drug interactions.
+Nurses should inform patients of the importance of abstaining from alcohol and discontinuing tobacco, answer questions, and help monitor treatment progress.
 The dietitian should encourage a healthy diet and weight.
 A mental health nurse and psychiatrist should be involved, as many patients develop severe anxiety and depression.
 Patients should be encouraged to seek stress relief.
-The social worker should assess the home to ensure it can accommodate the patient's lifestyle.
-All of these various disciplines need to chart and share their perspectives with the rest of the team so that all healthcare team members are operating from the same information base and corrective actions can be taken when necessary.
+The social worker should assess the home to ensure it can accommodate the patient’s lifestyle.
+These disciplines need to chart and share their perspectives with the rest of the team so all healthcare team members operate from the same information base and corrective actions can be taken when necessary.

-It merits noting that psoriatic arthritis patients are also at increased risk of death compared to the general population from cardiovascular diseases such as coronary artery disease leading to angina and myocardial infarction.[73]
+Patients with psoriatic arthritis are also at increased risk of death compared to the general population from cardiovascular diseases such as coronary artery disease leading to angina and myocardial infarction.[80]
 Thus, reversing the risk factors for ischemic heart disease is vital.
-Effective interprofessional coordination and communication between rheumatology, dermatology, and primary care, as well as nursing staff, pharmacy, and other ancillary healthcare team members mentioned above, are required to attain the best clinical outcome in patients with psoriatic arthritis.
-[Level 5]
+Effective interprofessional coordination and communication among rheumatology, dermatology, primary care, nursing staff, pharmacy, and other ancillary healthcare team members are required to attain the best clinical outcome in patients with psoriatic arthritis.

 Review Questions